melamriD365/DynamicCanvasComponent/README.md

 5. **`selectorFill: RGBA(180, 214, 250, 0.25)`** Sets the default background color for the selector (first column) to a matching blue.

 6. **`selectorPressedFill: Color.Transparent `** Ensures no color change when a row is pressed.

+### 9. Contributing 🤝

+We welcome contributions from the community!
+To contribute to the **DynamicCanvasComponents** project:

+- **Example App**: Please refer to the included example Canvas App in the solution for guidance on how to use the components and ensure consistency.

+- **Pull Requests**: Feel free to submit pull requests with improvements, new features, or fixes.
+Make sure your changes are well-tested and documented.

+- **Issue Reporting**: If you encounter any issues or have feature suggestions, open an issue in the [Issues](https://github.com/melamriD365/DynamicCanvasComponent/issues) section.

+Your contributions help make this project better for everyone.
+Thank you for your support! 🙌